 SPINAL CORD ANATOMYThe spinal cord is primarily made up of gray matter and is housed within the spinal column.
 Its purpose it to communicate from various parts of the body to the brain.
 The peripherally located tracts of white matter are responsible for sending the various impulses to and from the brain.
 The spinal cord runs the length of the thorax and is continuous with the brain via the skull’s foramen magnum.
 The spinal cord perform two basic functions.

-The spinal cord conducts impulses as a means of neural communication back and forth between the brain and the rest of the body via the white matter tracts.
+SPINAL CORD FUNCTIONSThe spinal cord conducts impulses as a means of neural communication back and forth between the brain and the rest of the body via the white matter tracts.
 Peripheral sensory receptors throughout the human body send the information back to the brain to be interpreted.
 The descending tracts then send motor impulses to either the muscles or the glands in order to respond to the stimuli.

 The spinal cord is also involved in spinal reflexes.
 Dedicated nerve pathways determine the reflex directly from the spinal cord thus eliminating the extra time and distance required for voluntary actions to receive their information.
 This means that reflexes are often faster than voluntary action.
 Reflexive action can contribute to various body needs including the heart, breathing, coughing, sneezing, motor reflexes, blood pressure, vomiting, hiccupping, and digestion.

 Radiating inferiorly from the conus medullaris, nerve roots also run through the vertebral canal.
 Resembling the tail of a horse, these nerve roots are referred to as cauda equine.